syscover/market/README.md

-# Marketplace to Laravel 5
+# Marketplace for Laravel 5

 ## Installation